J-Labodi/Accommodation-System/README.md

-# Accomodation-System
+# Accommodation-System

-The aim of the project was to design and implement an accomodation booking system for the Univeristy of the West of England, which enables the UWE Accommodation Office to schedule hall activities and keep track of the hall rooms through maintaining the list of room leases by the developed accommodation system.
+The aim of the project was to design and implement an accommodation booking system for the University of the West of England, which enables the UWE Accommodation Office to schedule hall activities and keep track of the hall rooms through maintaining the list of room leases by the developed accommodation system.

-The developer team has been assignbed with the task of plan, design, develop & test an MVP that utilises;
+The developer team has been assigned to the task of plan, design, develop & test an MVP that utilises;
 * OOP principles
 * GoF design patterns
 * SOLID principles

-The acommodation system has been completed in Agile settings, developing the project by continous iteration.
+The accommodation system has been completed in Agile settings, developing the project by continuous iteration.
 The entire project is divided into twenty sprint periods and each, 1 week-long sprint period included a small portion of work to be done.